jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def test_converting_a_string_to_an_integer(self):
         self.assertEqual(int("12"), 12)

   Great!
-I now have another tool to use to solve the problem.
+I now have another tool to help solve the problem.
 From the tests so far I can

   - split a string on a separator
   - index a list
   - convert strings to numbers
-  - subtract one number from another

-* I uncomment the test to show the :doc:`/exceptions/TypeError` I have been trying to solve, then add the conversion using `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_ constructor to the ``duration`` function to see if it makes the test pass
+* I uncomment the test to show the :doc:`/exceptions/TypeError` I have been trying to solve, then add the conversion using the `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_ constructor to the ``duration`` function to see if it makes the test pass

   .. code-block:: python